-Practical tips to make bedtime easier, end bedtime battles and improve your evenings.
-Check out the tips for an easier time tonight!
+Practical tips on how to make bedtime easier, end bedtime battles and improve your evenings.
+Apply the tips for an easier time tonight!

 It seemed at every bedtime I couldn’t avoid the sound of whining or crying, sometimes both.
 My nighttime routine wasn’t enough to convince my kids it’s time for bed.
 Instead, evenings became epic battles convincing them to finally fall and stay asleep.

 Other times, I kept walking my son back into his bed for a good hour because he didn’t want to sleep in his new bed.
 (It gets tough when they learn how to use doorknobs!)

 How to make bedtime easier